 - help to connect people who are interested in working for more respectful treatment of plants

 - encourage and support the development of a network seeking to increase respectful treatment of plants that will continue after the event

 - inspire and encourage scholarly emphasis on plant-human relationships

-All are welcome to attend!
-The conference will be held on the Whova platform using Zoom to facilitate attendee participation and involvement.
-Feel free to forward information about the conference to your networks.
+The free conference, open to all, was held on the Whova platform using Zoom to facilitate attendee participation and involvement.

 For any questions, please contact firstname.lastname@example.org.